colinxy/cs32-proj1-test/README.md

 ### DISCLAIMER

-This test implements most of the requirements as specified in the project specification, and contains additional components to test your project more thoroughly.
+This test implements most of the requirements as specified in the project specification, along with additional components to test your project more thoroughly.
 However, passing this test does not guarantee that your code is entirely correct or will pass the Smallberg's test.
 It